 As we can see from the screenshot above …this compressor can be relatively clean with minimal distortion added to the signal.

 Here we can see a somewhat smooth distortion pattern, with slight low frequency boost.
 Harmonics at the 2kHz, and 3.5kHz region appear to be most prevalent in this mode.
 Playback through this mode was quite clean with little to no audible distortion.
-This led me to believe that this mode appears to be emulating the Neve.
+This led Alexander to believe that this mode is emulating the Neve.

-Based on analyses above, Analog 2 appears to be quite similar to Analog 1 with the exception of some faint white noise in the upper end of the spectrum.
+Based on analysis above, Analog 2 appears to be quite similar to Analog 1 with the exception of some faint white noise in the upper end of the spectrum.
 Harmonics exist on the 2Khz and 3.5kHz frequencies with an inversion in their amplitude.
-In my listening test, placing the H-Comp on entire mix while in this mode gave me a sound most reminiscent of the SSL 4000G console.
+In Alexander’s listening test, placing the H-Comp on entire mix while in this mode gave him a sound most reminiscent of the SSL 4000G bus compressor.
 The mix became a little more solid, while elements like cymbals came across with a gritty but gentle distortion.

 Distortion in this mode was lush sounding with a slight distortion present on the tail end of notes.
 You can also see a decrease in the lower mid range to lower frequencies.

 It is amazing to think that in the past most manufacturers were aiming for minimal THD (total harmonic distortion) in their designs.
 Now in this day and age it is considered the pinnacle of their establishments.
 The term “in-the-box” is often associated with terms such as “sterile” and flat sounding.
 Many engineers believe till this day that these consoles add the magic touch necessary to give the mix more life.
-This plugin claims to provide the best of all worlds and I have to say it is definitely proves to be a hybrid.
+This plugin claims to provide the best of all worlds and Alexander say’s that the H-Comp definitely proves to be a hybrid.

 On to the other stuff…